DerrikC/derrikdesign/_posts/project7.md

 ## Solution

-I took the Shopify Partner courses to keep up to date with best pratices.
+I took the Shopify Partner courses to keep up to date with best practices.

 ## Style Guide